GLOBAL MARKETS-Banking stocks, dollar hit by U.S. doubts

 Analysts believe that a flattening yield curve at a time when the Federal Reserve is hiking rates is a sign that investors are concerned over the sustainability of economic growth and inflation in the world’s biggest economy.

-In the European session, the two main banking indices suffered the most, the euro zone index falling 0.7 percent and the Europe-wide banking equivalent dropping 0.6 percent, dragging an index of pan-European stocks lower 0.3 percent.
+In the European session, the two main banking indices suffered the most, falling 1.1 percent and 0.9 percent respectively, dragging an index of pan-European stocks lower 0.2 percent.

 Earlier, Asian shares wrung out another decade peak as data showed China’s demand for imports remained buoyant, pushing the MSCI world equity index to a fresh high.